REMEMBER US IN YOUR WILL

 Residual bequest: A gift in a will that is a portion or all of the remainder of your estate after other bequests to loved ones have been made and all debts have been paid.

 Sample wording: “I give to Children’s Aid Foundation of Canada (Charitable Registration No. 108076480-RR0001), currently of 25 Spadina Road, Toronto, Ontario, M5R 2S9, all (or ___%) of the residue of my estate, to be used at the discretion of the organization.”

-Contingent bequest – A gift in a will that occurs only in the event that you are not survived by the other beneficiaries named in your will.
+Contingent bequest: A gift in a will that occurs only in the event that you are not survived by the other beneficiaries named in your will.
 These types of bequests are usually written to name Children’s Aid Foundation of Canada as an alternative beneficiary where it is not certain that your gift to your original beneficiaries may be carried out.
 For example, you would name Children’s Aid Foundation of Canada as the beneficiary in the event of a common disaster, or where there are no relatives.

 Yes!
-Please notify Children’s Aid Foundation of Canada of your gift so that we can thank you and recognize you accordingly.
-Through our Stand Up for Kids Legacy Society, Children’s Aid Foundation of Canada would like to recognize you for choosing to include the Foundation in your estate plans through a bequest or other planned gift.
-Please click here to confirm.
+Please notify Children’s Aid Foundation of Canada of your gift by completing the Bequest Confirmation form so we can thank you and recognize you accordingly.
+Through our Stand Up for Kids Legacy Society, we would like to recognize you for including the Foundation in your estate plans through a bequest or other planned gift.

 Before you make a commitment to the Foundation in your will, we strongly encourage you to seek independent, qualified advice from your accountant, estate planner, and/or lawyer.